Azhagesan: Reception

-B. Balaji rated the film 1.5 out of 5 stating that: "Azhagesan, which although a remake of Malayalam film Karumadikuttan, seems more like a rip-off of the classic 16 Vayadhinile".
-Movies.bizhat.com said that: "The film is an unmitigated endurance test for the audience" and concluded that: "the film is an amateurish attempt and is strictly avoidable".
-Chennai Online wrote "The backdrop to the story is the lush ambience of a hillstation.
+Malini Mannath of Chennai Online wrote "The backdrop to the story is the lush ambience of a hillstation.
 But apart from the lushness of its ambience, there's very little going for the film.
 It's a role Satyaraj should have done earlier in his career, his performance very affected here".
+Sify called it "an amateurish attempt and is strictly avoidable".